sethforprivacy/sethforprivacy.com/content/posts/this-year-in-monero-2021.md

-+++
-title = "This Year in Monero - 2021"
-date = 2021-04-18T16:00:00-04:00
-author = "Seth For Privacy"
-authorTwitter = "sethforprivacy" #do not include @ cover = ""
+---
+author: Seth For Privacy
+comments: false
+date: "2021-04-18T16:00:00-04:00"
-tags = ["Monero", "Moneroversary"] keywords = ["Monero", "Moneroversary"] description = "As a way to celebrate and show the growth that has happened for Monero across the past year on this, the 7th anniversary of the Monero project, I wanted to take a snapshot of statistics and social media posts to highlight this growth." summary = "As a way to celebrate and show the growth that has happened for Monero across the past year on this, the 7th anniversary of the Monero project, I wanted to take a snapshot of statistics and social media posts to highlight this growth." showFullContent = false toc = true draft = false
+description: As a way to celebrate and show the growth that has happened for Monero across the past year on this, the 7th anniversary of the Monero project, I wanted to take a snapshot of statistics and social media posts to highlight this growth.
-+++
+draft: false
+hidemeta: false
+showToc: true
+tags:
+- Monero
+- Moneroversary
+title: This Year in Monero - 2021
+---

 # Introduction